siosios/Real-Time-Monitoring/USER_GUIDE.md

-# User Guide for IPFire Real-Time Connection Tracking Module
+# User Guide for IPFire Real-Time Monitoring Module

 This guide explains how to install and use the Real-Time Connection Tracking module for monitoring network connections in the IPFire Web User Interface (WUI).
 The module, under active development but fully functional, provides a user-friendly interface with real-time network monitoring, zone-based coloring, dynamic filtering, and sorting, with planned support for mobile devices.